Voice Interview Not Working

 Step 1: Check Your Browser

 Voice interviews work best in Google Chrome and Microsoft Edge.
-These browsers have the most reliable support for the audio technologies Koji uses.
+These browsers have the most reliable support for the audio technologies Koji uses, including WebSocket connections and the Web Audio API.

 Firefox supports voice interviews but occasionally has issues with echo cancellation and microphone selection.